jabhishek/react-app/README.md

 ### UI Frameworks/Libraries used
 1. React/Redux
-2. Material UI and AntD UI Components
+2. Material UI and AntD UI Components.
+These were used to finish the app in a short time.
-3. Nodejs server for exposing the backend api
+3. Nodejs server for exposing the backend api.
 4. Karma/Mocha/Chai/Enzyme for unit testing

 ### Providing data for the app